Why Diversity Should Matter to You

 Presence of International Students at Illinois State

-There is a mid sized group of about 425 international students at Illinois State University representing at least 36 countries.
-Click on the Illinois State International Student Page for more information.
+There is a medium sized community of about 425 international students at Illinois State University representing at least 36 countries.
+Check out the Illinois State International Student Page for more information.

-Are you looking for a college where the student body represents a mix of different ages and generations, or would you rather have a college where most students are about your own age?
+Would you prefer a school where the student body represents a blend of different ages and generations, or would you opt for a school where most students are the same age as you?

-Traditionally, undergraduate students range in age from 18 to 22.
+The "traditional" college student is thought to be between the ages of 18-22.
 At Illinois State University, 68.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
 We rank Illinois State #1,268 in the nation for student age diversity.

 Illinois State Age Diversity Chart